AdaMalcz/Lotto/README.md

 # Lotto (multi multi) Bets Generator
 Web App for generating Lotto game bets according to the specified number system.
 I made this app at the request of my friend, but feel free to use it if you like (*only polish version available*).

+I plan to upgrade the project in the future.
+The changelog and the list of planned features can be found on the project website.

 Available at: https://adamalcz.github.io/Lotto/

 ============================================